 2) The skin is your body’s biggest detoxification and elimination organ.
 Most of us think of the liver here, but the skin actually plays a huge role.
 If you aren’t able to detox properly through the skin, it will produce symptoms.
 These symptoms are there to warn you.

-Now, it has taken me about 2 years of slowly noticing patterns and changes in my skin.
-My keratosis pilaris does not heal quickly, so changes are gradual and can be tricky to link to certain behaviours.
-But, after some trial and error, taking detailed notes during my Whole30 – including photos, and just trying to relax into it and listen to my symptoms I identified both food allergies and poor detoxification as the main culprits.
+After some trial and error, taking detailed notes during my Whole30 – including photos, and just trying to relax into it and listen to my symptoms I identified both food allergies and poor detoxification as the main culprits.

 How do you work out the cause of your keratosis pilaris?